cx-luo/go-chem/reaction/README.md

 ## License

-This package is part of the go-chem project and follows the same license as the Indigo library.
+This package is part of the go-indigo project and follows the same license as the Indigo library.